kamieliz/IngressLink-Demo/README.md

 ```

 2. On the Main tab, click Local Traffic > iRules.
-3. Click **Create**.
-4. In the Name field, type name as "Proxy_Protocol_iRule".
-5. In the Definition field, Copy the definition from "Proxy_Protocol_iRule" from below.
+3. View the rule Proxy_Protocol_iRule and verify that the definition matches what is listed below.

 ```other
 when SERVER_CONNECTED {